Observability – Overview

 metrics:

+Prometheus metrics are exposed at the debug address.
 To enable the Prometheus endpoint for collecting metrics, configure Bufstream as follows:

 Logging is output to standard error in the Bufstream brokers in JSON format.
 Use the following to configure the log level: